 I am reblogging this post from On the Plum Tree.
 It is a request for submissions of poems, writings, songs and art work for an event to be held on Spetember 15th to benefit Sahel, a region in Africa hit by a horrible drought that has left a lot of people dying from starvation and other diseases.
 I am sending in a poem that I am writing.
 I thought maybe others would like to know about it too.

-Originally posted on Plum Tree Books Blog:
+Originally posted on Dr Niamh's Plum Tree Creative Community:

 How Do We Show Solidarity?